 You can listen to various English-language audio and video content, including podcasts, TV shows, and films with various accents, to get ready for this.
 It’s crucial to keep in mind that different accents can have varied pronunciations and vocabularies when practicing because of this.
 You can also listen to news broadcasts, or radio shows from English-speaking nations to understand the various dialects and regional variances.

 You can become more comfortable and confident throughout the IELTS listening test and better understand speakers from various English-speaking regions by becoming familiar with various English accents.

 4. Get familiar with background noises

 The background noises in every test center differ, but it’s a good idea to get a feel for what it will be like before your test.
-Find a cafe or bar with a lot of ambient noise and take a seat yourself.
+Find a cafe or bar with a lot of ambient noise and sit.

 Try listening to conversations around you and see if you can understand them.
-Practicing in different locations allows you to get used to dealing with other sounds, so you’re less likely to lose focus during your exam.
+Practicing in different locations allows you to get used to other sounds, making you less likely to lose focus during your exam.